ALC8037 : Multilingualism, language planning, policy and identity

 In addition to the taught sessions, students are expected to work independently.
 This ‘out of class’ work will be directed by the module leader and can include reading relevant to the next session, preparation for a discussion or presentation, fieldwork related to a particular theme or session, or research into a related area for instance.
 In addition to these directed tasks students are expected to spend time developing their understanding of the ideas in the module and their key skills.

 The format of resits will be determined by the Board of Examiners

 Assessment Rationale And Relationship

-The essay is designed to evaluate students on their ability to critically engage with one of more aspects of multilingualism according to theories and methodologies discussed in class.
+The assessment is also designed to evaluate students on their ability to critically engage with one of more aspects of multilingualism according to theories and methodologies discussed in class.